ahsan10041/NLP_WIZARDS/README.md

 # NLP-Wizards

-This repository contains a Streamlit web application that allows users to chat with multiple PDF documents.
-The application enables users to ask questions about their uploaded PDFs and provides answers based on the content of those documents.
+This repository contains a Streamlit web application that allows users to chat with multiple PDF documents and audio files.
+The application enables users to ask questions about their uploaded PDFs and/or audio files and provides answers based on the content of those documents.

 ![chatbot](images/sample.png)